Fred-Barclay/Dragon-Catcher/README.md

 Currently, the following tests are included:
  - Is the root account enabled (can someone log into root)?

  - Is the firewall running?
-(Currently only ufw is supported; I plan on adding support for firewalld as well.)
+(Currently only ufw is supported.
+I plan on adding support for firewalld as well.)
 	 - Is the firewall logging security events?
 	 - Is the firewall blocking unsolicited inbound packets?

  - Has someone tried and failed to log in as root recently?
 (Useful for detecting brute-force login attempts.)

+ - Is the ssh server running?

 Installation